 Stationary Source Compliance

-A Notice of Violation is issued when a company's non-compliance warrants more directive action than a Compliance Advisory, or when the Compliance Advisory cannot be settled.
+Issued when a company's non-compliance warrants more directive action than a Compliance Advisory, or when the Compliance Advisory cannot be settled.
 A Compliance Advisory is typically the first line of notice for most violations.
 However, a Notice of Violation may be issued without issuing a Compliance Advisory.
-Notices of Violation can be resolved through Settlement Agreements, administrative hearings, or through consent orders/decrees or court proceedings.
+Notices of Violation can be resolved through Settlement Agreements, administrative hearings, consent orders/decrees, or through court proceedings.

 Many of the terms, abbreviations, and acronyms used by the Division can be confusing, so definitions have been provided.

 Written notices for minor compliance issues at companies or facilities where penalties may not be warranted.

 For further information or questions send an e-mail.